F3

 Possible Causes

-Open or shorted condenser coil NTC sensor, Sensor not properly attached to outdoor coil on Chigo unit, Faulty sensor connector on outdoor PCB
+Open or shorted condenser coil NTC sensor, sensor not properly attached to the outdoor coil on a Chigo unit, faulty sensor connector on outdoor PCB.

 How to Fix / Troubleshooting